eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 16 4.87
 32 4.96
 ```
-The command `gnuplot < scaling.gp` will create an output file with the following scaling plot:
+The command `gnuplot < scaling.gp` will create an encapsulated postscript output file with the following scaling plot:
 ![Strong scaling plot](scaling.png)

 ## Performance Analysis